sparklingwaterlemon/The-Great-Gig-in-the-Sky/README.md

 - Deleting Old Files as I go.
 If I want to look at previous version of Project, look at commit before 1/7/23

+- OpenWeather
+- Create Search Component
+- Test OpenWeatherAPI by zip
+- then test OpenweatherAPI by city
+- create a filter, useregex, if entry contains alpha -> city
+- if entry contains numbers, zip - if more numbers than 5, incorrect
+- does OpenWeather have a built in error?

 - WeatherAPI free subscription has ended
 - Find/ use a free weather/astro data API
 <br/>